misterdev/webpack-reporter-plugin/README.md

     // each parameter is optional
     new ReporterPlugin({
       hooks: {
+        defaults: true,
-        defaults: true, // wheter or not include the default hooks, [default: true]
+        // wheter or not include the default hooks [default: true]
         compiler: {
           done: true, // listen this hook
           emit: false, // don't listen this hook